Os Lusíadas: Canto II

+"Vasco da Gama and the king of Malindi".

 Two scouts sent by Vasco da Gama are fooled by a fake altar created by Bacchus into thinking that there are Christians among the Muslims.
 Thus, the explorers are lured into an ambush but successfully survive with the aid of Venus.
 Venus pleads with her father Jove, who predicts great fortunes for the Portuguese in the east.
 The fleet lands at Melinde where it is welcomed by a friendly Sultan.

 Canto III

 After an appeal by the poet to Calliope, the Greek muse of epic poetry, Vasco da Gama begins to narrate the history of Portugal.
 He starts by referring to the situation of Portugal in Europe and the legendary story of Lusus and Viriathus.
-This is followed by passages on the meaning of Portuguese nationality and then by an enumeration of the warrior deeds of the 1st Dynasty kings, from Dom Afonso Henriques to Dom Fernando.
+This is followed by passages on the meaning of Portuguese nationality and then by an enumeration of the warrior deeds of the first Portuguese dynasty of kings, from Afonso I to Ferdinand I.

-Episodes that stand out include Egas Moniz and the Battle of Ourique during Dom Afonso Henriques' reign, formosíssima Maria (the beautiful Maria, in 16th-century Portuguese) in the Battle of Salado, and Inês de Castro during Dom Afonso IV's reign.
+Episodes that stand out include Egas Moniz and the Battle of Ourique during Afonso Henriques' reign, formosíssima Maria (the beautiful Maria, in 16th-century Portuguese) in the Battle of Salado, and Inês de Castro during the reign of Afonso IV.

 Canto IV

-Vasco da Gama continues the narrative of the history of Portugal by recounting the story of the House of Aviz from the 1383–85 Crisis until the moment during the reign of Dom Manuel I when the armada of Vasco da Gama sails to India.
-The narrative of the Crisis of 1383–85, which focuses mainly on the figure of Nuno Álvares Pereira and the Battle of Aljubarrota, is followed by the events of the reigns of Dom João II, especially those related to expansion into Africa.
+Vasco da Gama continues the narrative of the history of Portugal by recounting the story of the House of Aviz from the 1383–85 Crisis until the moment the reign of king Manuel I when the armada of Vasco da Gama sails to India.
+The narrative of the Crisis of 1383–85, which focuses mainly on the figure of Nuno Álvares Pereira and the Battle of Aljubarrota, is followed by the events of the reigns of John II, especially those related to expansion into Africa.